Waterford Open House

 - Guided and self-guided walking tours of the Village of Waterford

-- Nature walks on a historic Quaker farm that is now conserved open space
+- Nature walk on a historic Quaker farm that is now conserved open space

-- Special travelling exhibit- Determined: The 400-Year Struggle for Black Equality from the Virginia Museum of History and Culture Presented by the Altria A Legacy Project of American Evolution Supported by Conrad and Peggy Hall, Mr. and Mrs. G. Gilmer Minor III
+- Seeing a special travelling exhibit coming all the way from Richmond- Determined: The 400-Year Struggle for Black Equality from the Virginia Museum of History and Culture Presented by the Altria A Legacy Project of American Evolution Supported by Conrad and Peggy Hall, Mr. and Mrs. G. Gilmer Minor III

 What is there to do at the Waterford Open House?

 Explore the history of the Village in historic buildings and trails open in the Village and on a self-guided walking tour: Have you ever wandered by the Second Street School or the Waterford Mill and wanted to see inside?
 Now’s your chance!
-The historic buildings below will be open with exhibits, docents, and children’s activities to help you dive into the important history of Waterford.
+The historic buildings below will be open with exhibits, docents, and children’s activities to help you and your family dive into the history of Waterford.

 - The Waterford Mill– a c.1817 mill that helped lead the integral milling industry of the area.
 Located at 40105 Main Street, Waterford VA.